 - Annual advice during Medicare’s open enrollment

-- Year-round support with complex health plan issues
+- Year-round support with complex health plan issue

-Currently, more than 25,000 area retirees look to us for help.
-It’s our mission to always do the right thing for each client every time.
+More than 50,000 individuals have looked to us for Medicare guidance, and it’s our mission to always do the right thing for each client every time.

 Whether or not you have an advisor, it’s important to be sure you have the right coverage.
 It can make a huge difference in your annual health care expenses and give you Medicare peace of mind.